www.swap-bot.com

 Currently Reading and Watching

 I enjoy reading about creativity and the artistic process, especially writing.
-I read to be inspired.
+I love art and creativity books for children (Rip This Page, Charley Harper coloring book, Pocket doodles).
+I read to be inspired and transformed.
 Intriguing self-improvement or interfaith/Buddhist/Jewish texts are fun, as are travel writing or unique (not outdated) travel guides.
 I like unusual memoirs, too.
+I especially love accounts of how people devoted themselves to a project for a time, like a living art piece (Happiness Project, One Good Deed).

 I would love to read the magazines Green Parent from the UK and Real Living from Australia.
 I'd happily do a trade for US magazines.
-I love magazines and would subscribe to Shambala Sun but my husband and I agreed to a moratorium on subscriptions until we get the magazine clutter under control.
+I love magazines and would subscribe to Shambala Sun, Mindfulness, Writer's Digest, etc. but my husband and I agreed to a moratorium on subscriptions until we get the magazine clutter under control.
 Still working on it, sigh.
-But my sweet sister-in-law bought me a subscription to Country Living last Christmas and my husband gave me a year of Kiwi and Family Fun for Hanukkah.
+I'm allowed to read a magazine if it arrives in the mail.

 Edibles